eliben/pycparser/README.rst

   uses is PLY, which is bundled in ``pycparser/ply``.
 The current PLY version is 3.10, retrieved from `<http://www.dabeaz.com/ply/>`_

+Note that **pycparser** (and PLY) uses docstrings for grammar specifications.
+Python installations that strip docstrings (such as when using the Python ``-OO`` option) will fail to instantiate and use **pycparser**.
+You can try to work around this problem by making sure the PLY parsing tables are pre-generated in normal mode; this isn't an officially supported/tested mode of operation, though.

 Installation process
 --------------------